tuckerweibell/recipe/src/components/EzTable/EzTable.md

 The client code must also provide an `onSortClick` function as a prop to `EzTable`.
 When the column header for a sortable column is clicked, `EzTable` will notify the client that sorting is requested by calling the provided `onSortClick` function.
 The function is called with the click event as the first argument, and an object with the properties `column` and `direction` as the second argument. `column` is the object representing the column being sorted and `direction` is a string whose value represents the direction the sort should use, either `asc` or `desc`.
 When sorting an unsorted column, the initial sort direction is `asc`.

+When providing pre-sorted data to EzTable, the relevant column should have a `defaultSort` value set to either `asc` or `desc` to indicate the sort order applied to the data.

 ```jsxwide
 () => {
   const initialItems = [